apache/flink/docs/dev/table/connect.md

 Overview
 --------

 Beginning from Flink 1.6, the declaration of a connection to an external system is separated from the actual implementation.

 Connections can be specified either

 - **programmatically** using a `Descriptor` under `org.apache.flink.table.descriptors` for Table & SQL API
 - or **declaratively** via [YAML configuration files](http://yaml.org/) for the SQL Client.

-This allows not only for better unification of APIs and SQL Client but also for better extensibility in case of [custom implementations](sourceSinks.html) without changing the declaration.
+This allows not only for better unification of APIs and SQL Client but also for better extensibility in case of [custom implementations](sourceSinks.html) without changing the actual declaration.

-Similar to a SQL `CREATE TABLE` statement, one can define the name of the table, the final schema of the table, connector, and a data format upfront for connecting to an external system.
-Additionally, the table's type (source, sink, or both) and an update mode for streaming queries can be specified:
+Every declaration is similar to a SQL `CREATE TABLE` statement.
+One can define the name of the table, the final schema of the table, a connector, and a data format upfront for connecting to an external system.

+The **connector** describes the external system that should be used as a source and/or target of data.
+Storage systems such as [Apacha Kafka](http://kafka.apache.org/) or a regular file system can be declared here.
+The connector might already provide a fixed format with fields and schema.

+Some systems support different **data formats**.
+For example, one can encode the rows of a table in CSV, JSON, or Avro representation before writing them into a file.
+A database connector might need the table schema here.
+Whether or not a storage system requires the definition of a format, is documented for every [connector](connect.html#table-connectors).
+Different systems also require different [types of formats](connect.html#table-formats) (e.g., column-oriented formats vs. row-oriented formats).
+The documentation states which format types and connectors are compatible.

+The **table schema** defines the schema of a table that is exposed to SQL queries.
+It forms the interface between the "external world" and the "table world".
+The schema has access to fields defined by the connector or format.
+The schema can use one or more fields for extracting or ingesting [time attributes](streaming.html#time-attributes).
+If input fields have no determinstic field order, the schema clearly defines field names, their order, and origin.

+The subsequent sections will cover each definition part ([schema](connect.html#table-schema), [connector](connect.html#table-connectors), and [format](connect.html#table-formats)) in more detail.
+The following example shows how to pass them:

 <div class="codetabs" markdown="1">
 <div data-lang="Java/Scala" markdown="1">